gafderks/dbase/README.md

 - [ ] Suggested material bookings.
 If you book 'Rambler' it suggests electricity cords.
 - [ ] Details for parts of days, e.g. location, times.
 - [ ] Mobile check-off list that stores the check-off status in local storage.
+    - [ ] Hold checkbox for indeterminate state
+    - [ ] Check-all / uncheck all button
 - [X] Make games orderable
 - [ ] Enable simultaneous editing of bookings and games
 - [ ] Button material is not listed, put in comments.
 Material field nullable.
+    - [ ] MB can convert unlisted material into material
 - [ ] User role for 'Bestuur' that can change users but not roles.
+- [ ] Admin functionality for converting a Material into a MaterialAlias
+- [ ] Camera app for quickly adding photos of materials